Skip to content

 One underrated cause of distracted eating: cooking feels like such a production that you want entertainment while you finally get to eat.
 You spent 45 minutes preparing dinner—of course you want to watch something while you enjoy it.

-This is where ready-to-heat meals can actually support better eating habits.
+For some people, ready-to-heat meals can actually support better eating habits.
 When dinner takes 3 minutes to prepare instead of 45, the meal itself doesn't feel like the reward for a long process.
 You're more willing to simply eat it.

 Pre-portioned meals also remove the "eating from the pot" problem.
 Your portion is your portion—no going back for seconds without making a conscious decision.
 Services like Clean Eatz Kitchen deliver meals already portioned for weight loss or high-protein goals, which means less mental energy spent on "how much should I eat?" and more attention available for the actual eating.